exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 Note that custom functions cannot be called in other custom functions (We have removed this possibility on purpose, as it require more stack operations while compiled).
 Custom functions must be used for more complex operations that needs to be repeated in code.
 If you don't need to pass parameters to a function, or don't need a return value, prioritize the use of labels  with `goto` instructions.

+# Indirect addressing

+In the program, users can use indirect addressing to dynamically define the device that will be read or written.

+1. **IC.PIN[value]**

+   - Indirect addressing allows users to dynamically specify a device for reading or writing in the program.
+   - The format for indirect addressing is `IC.Pin[value]`, where "value" is a variable or a constant representing the pin number.
+   - Users can then specify the variable to read or write as usual, using `.Variable`.
+   - Example:

+    ```basic
+    VAR currentDevice = 3  # Can be changed dynamically
+    VAR settingValue = IC.Pin[currentDevice].Setting
+    ```

+    In this example, the `currentDevice` variable dynamically determines the pin number, enabling the indirect reading of a device's setting value using `IC.Pin[currentDevice].Setting`.

+2. **IC.Device[hash]**

+    - Batch addressing allows users to dynamically specify a device for reading or writing in the program.
+    - The format for batch addressing is `IC.Device[hash]`, where "hash" is a variable or a constant representing the device type.
+    - Users can then specify the variable to read or write as usual, using `.Variable`.
+    - Example:

+    ```basic
+    VAR sensorsHash = "StructureGasSensor"  # Can be changed dynamically
+    VAR averageTemperature = IC.Device[sensorsHash].Temperature.Average
+    ```

+    In this example, the `sensorsHash` variable dynamically determines the device hash, enabling the indirect reading of a device's average temperature using `IC.Device[sensorsHash].Temperature.Average`.

+3. **IC.Device[hash].Name["nameHash"]**

+    - Name addressing allows users to dynamically specify a device for reading or writing in the program based on the device's name.
+    - The format for name addressing is `IC.Device[hash].Name["nameHash"]`, where "hash" is a variable or a constant representing the device type, and "nameHash" is a variable or a constant representing the name of the device.
+    - Note that the Hash name must be put between `"` to form a string that can contains whitespaces.
+    - Users can then specify the variable to read or write as usual, using `.Variable`.
+    - Example:

+    ```basic
+    VAR sensorsHash = "StructureGasSensor"  # Can be changed dynamically
+    VAR deviceNameHash = "Room 123 Gas Sensor"  # Can be changed dynamically
+    VAR deviceSetting = IC.Device[sensorsHash].Name[deviceNameHash].Setting
+    ```

+    In this example, the `sensorsHash` variable dynamically determines the device hash, and the `deviceNameHash` variable dynamically determines the name hash.
+This enables the indirect reading of a specific device's setting using `IC.Device[sensorsHash].Name[deviceNameHash].Setting`.

+4. **.Slot[slotIndex].Variable**

+    - Indirect addressing allows users to dynamically specify a device and slot index for reading or writing in the program.
+    - The format for indirect addressing a slot index is `.Slot[slotIndex]`, where "slotIndex" is a variable or a constant representing the slot index.
+    - Users can then specify the variable to read or write as usual, using `.Variable`.
+    - Example:

+    ```basic
+    VAR pinVendingMachine = 1  # Can be changed dynamically
+    VAR slotIndex = 2  # Can be changed dynamically
+    VAR slotOccupantHash = IC.Pin[pinVendingMachine].Slot[slotIndex].OccupantHash
+    ```

+    In this example, the `pinVendingMachine` variable dynamically determines pin of the device on the IC, and the `slotIndex` variable dynamically determines the slot index.
+This enables the indirect reading of a specific device's slot OccupantHash using `IC.Pin[pinVendingMachine].Slot[slotIndex].OccupantHash`.

+    Note that the `.Slot[slotIndex]` format can also be used in direct addressing as `vendingMachine.Slot[slotIndex]` instead of `vendingMachine[slotIndex]` for more clarity in code.

+5. **.Reagent[reagentHash].Property**

+    - Indirect addressing allows users to dynamically specify a device and reagent for reading in the program.
+    - The format for indirect addressing a slot index is `.Reagent[reagentHash].Property`, where "reagentHash" is a variable or a constant representing the reagent.

+    Note that this format is the same as in direct addressing.

 # Contacts and suggestions